 John Ritenbaugh, defining providence as the protective care of God, suggests that the providence of God also touches on the pains and sufferings of persecution.
 To the elect whom God foreknew, all things- pleasant or unpleasant- happen for ultimate good (R. . .

 The strife between this world's belief systems shows that God did not originate them.
 False teachings are dangerous because they can erode the faith.

 John Ritenbaugh, reflecting on a classic radio program Lights Out in which one episode featured a terrifying accident in a laboratory in which a growing chicken heart could not be stopped until it consumed the entire earth, asks whether people think God is. . .

 Most of us are living in the midst of the end-time manifestation of Babylon the Great.
 We can resist its influence if we understand what makes it so attractive to human nature.
-John Ritenbaugh explains what makes the Mystery Woman tick and why God judges her so severely.
+John Ritenbaugh explains what makes the Mystery Woman tick and why God judges h. . .

 The serious Christian looks on this ever-declining world—a world that reflects the rebellious, anti-God attitudes of Satan the Devil—and wonders how anyone can truly live by faith.
 Some may even begin to doubt that God is in control of events h. . .